Midland County Court Records

 Online Search Options

-- District Clerk Online Portal – The District Clerk’s court-records search allows registered users to look up district-court cases by case number, party name, or identification number.
+- District Clerk Online Portal — The District Clerk's court-records search lets registered users look up district-court cases by case number, party name, or identification number.
 The system is available around the clock, though official filings are processed only during business hours.

-- County Clerk Official Public Records – The County Clerk’s official public records site provides access to recorded documents such as deeds, liens, and vital-records indexes.
-A separate property-records search interface at Midland County PublicSearch lets users perform full-text searches across recorded instruments.
+- County Clerk Official Public Records — The County Clerk's official public records site provides access to recorded documents such as deeds, liens, and vital-records indexes.
+A separate property-records search at Midland County PublicSearch supports full-text searches across recorded instruments.

 - TexasFile — The TexasFile database for Midland County aggregates county clerk records, including deeds, liens, and other recorded documents in a searchable format.